rlaphoenix/RPG/docs/index.rst

 ============

 .. epigraph::
-   A standardized rule set for P2P (peer-to-peer) DVD Remuxes by RPG.
+   A standardized rule set for quality-over-quantity DVD Remuxes by RPG.

 .. toctree::
    :hidden: